 - Cocaine carries several risks in adolescents.

-First, cocaine poses a high risk to adolescents, as their brains and bodies are still developing.
+- Cocaine poses a high risk to adolescents, as their brains and bodies are still developing.
 Cocaine is illegal, so the production of cocaine takes place on the black market.
 As a result, production standards for the drug are ignored making cocaine even more dangerous.

-Second, cocaine use affects brain coordination and has a significant impact on school performance.
+- Cocaine use affects brain coordination and has a significant impact on school performance.
 Teenage addicts give academics fewer priorities and may even drop out of school.

-, and high irritability.
+- The relationship between teenagers, peers, teachers, and family members also weakens due to mood swings, poor concentration, and high irritability.
 If the addictive value is very high, the teenager isolates themselves and avoids accompanying other people.
 Also, the teenager can become violent, which makes interaction more difficult.

 When a person stops taking cocaine, the body becomes disoriented, and the person can develop acute withdrawal symptoms that, at worst, can lead to death.
-Among the most common withdrawal symptoms of cocaine are:
+Among the most common withdrawal symptoms of cocaine addicts are:

-Restlessness and anxiety: The addict may become restless due to the high cocaine content in the blood.
+- Restlessness and Anxiety: The addict may become restless due to the high cocaine content in the blood.

-Depression and suicidal thoughts and behaviors: High levels of cocaine in the brain lead to mental disorders that lead to confusion.
+- Depression, Suicidal Thoughts, & Behaviors: High levels of cocaine in the brain lead to mental disorders that lead to confusion.
 In some cases, the person may start thinking and even attempt suicide.